pulumi/docs/content/quickstart/cloudfx/_index.md

 * `ecsClusterEfsMountPath`: (Optional) EFS mount path on the cluster hosts.
 If not provided, `Volumes` cannot be used in `cloud.Service` and `cloud.Task`.
 * `usePrivateNetwork`: (Optional) Put all compute in a private network.
 * `externalVpcId`: (Optional) Use an existing VPC.
 If both `usePrivateNetwork` and `externalVpcId` are provided, the VPC must be configured to run all compute in private subnets with Internet egress enabled via NAT Gateways.
-* `externalSubnets`: (Optional) Provide subnets ids for the VPC as a comma-seperated string.
+* `externalSubnets`: (Optional) Provide subnets ids for the VPC as a comma-separated string.
 Required if using an existing VPC.
-* `externalPublicSubnets`: (Optional) Provide public subnets ids for the VPC as a comma-seperated string.
+* `externalPublicSubnets`: (Optional) Provide public subnets ids for the VPC as a comma-separated string.
 Required if using an existing VPC.
-* `externalSecurityGroups`: (Optional) Provide securityGroup ids for the VPC as a comma-seperated string.
+* `externalSecurityGroups`: (Optional) Provide securityGroup ids for the VPC as a comma-separated string.
 Required if using an existing VPC.
 * `useFargate`: (Optional) Wse Fargate-based container compute.
 All tasks must be Fargate-compatible.
 One of `useFargate`, `ecsClusterARN`, or `ecsAutoCluster` must be provided to use container-based resources like `cloud.Service` and `cloud.Task.
 * `ecsAutoCluster`: (Optional) Auto-provision an ECS Cluster.
 If set to true, parameters for the cluster can be provided via the other "ecsAutoCluster*" configuration variables.
 One of `useFargate`, `ecsClusterARN`, or `ecsAutoCluster` must be provided to use container-based resources like `cloud.Service` and `cloud.Task.
 * `ecsAutoClusterNumberOfAZs`: (Optional) The number of AZs to create subnets in as part of the cluster.
 Defaults to `2`.